Let's Start with Where You Want to Be so that we can get you there sooner than if you were on your own.

 She herself teaches Russian language and Piano and she said, "... (he) is one of those people who not only knows his subject, but also has the rare ability to explain things clearly." - Lana S., Colorado Springs, CO

 Our initial interview should be, and is, complementary

 It's where I get to know you and your goals better, you ask whatever is on your mind, and where I learn from you what you want to accomplish and where you are now.

 Only then do I design a path that leads to your success in photography.

 FYI, one of the most basic things any photographer needs to know is when to use which f/stops, shutter speeds and ISOs.
 Each makes its own unique contribution to creating appealing images.
 I've taught this engaging, highly interactive mini-course to dozens of eager students.
 It's called Exposure Expose' and you will know how to use your camera's Manual Mode (as well as Aperture and Shutter Priority Modes) in fewer than 3 hours.
 Guaranteed.

 When you click on the eOFFERINGS menu above, you'll see that there are several eBooks I've already written on various photographic topics.
 Forty years gives a guy plenty of time to learn about things and how to write about them in ways that are easy to absorb.
 The availability of these will depend on how our coaching arrangement is designed.

 First, it's paced for you and your schedule.
 Not too fast, not too slow - it's just right.

-You get Feedback on your last assignment.
-You learn what you did well and what you can improve on.
+You get Feedback on each of your assignments.
+You learn what you did well and what would have made your photo even better.

-You learn something new, following the path we charted together, then...
+You keep learning new tips, techniques and methods, following the path we chart together, then...